felixblaschke/simple_animations/tool/templates/doc/stateless_animation.md

 @code tool/templates/code/stateless_animation/start_position.dart

-This animation will start playing right in the middle of the specified animation and only will animate for 5 seconds.
+This animation will start playing right in the middle of the specified animation and only will animate for 2.5 seconds.

-#### Listen to AnimationStatus

-Behind the scenes there is an `AnimationController` processing the animation. `CustomAnimation` exposes it's `AnimationStatusListener` to enable you to react to finished animations.

-You can specify your own listener at the `animationStatusListener` parameter.
+#### Track animation status

+You can track the status of the animation by setting the `onStart` and `onComplete` callbacks.

+@code tool/templates/code/stateless_animation/ca_lifecycle.dart

+Or you can access the [`AnimationStatusListener`](https://api.flutter.dev/flutter/animation/AnimationStatusListener.html) within the internal [`AnimationController`](https://api.flutter.dev/flutter/animation/AnimationController-class.html).

 @code tool/templates/code/stateless_animation/animation_status.dart